AMI-system/amber-dashboard/README.md

 To add a new story, follow the instructions in `README_ADD_STORY.md`.

+## New Deployments

+To add a new deployment to the map story, simply update the `points_of_interest.json` file in the `map` directory with the new deployment details.

 ## Analytics

 The AMBER Dashboard uses Google Analytics 4 for tracking user interactions.
 The tracking code is included in the `<head>` section of each HTML file.